ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ## Try CKEditor&nbsp;5 Builder

 Check out our [interactive Builder](https://ckeditor.com/ckeditor-5/builder?redirect=docs) to quickly get a taste of CKEditor&nbsp;5.
 It offers an easy-to-use user interface to help you configure, preview, and download the editor suited to your needs.
+You can easily select:
+* the features you need,
+* the preferred framework (React, Angular, Vue or Vanilla JS),
+* the preferred distribution method.

+You get ready-to-use code tailored to your needs!

 ## Installing CKEditor&nbsp;5 using npm